qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 Every nontrivial implementation of a high-level programming language makes extensive use of libraries.
 Some library routines are very simple: they may copy memory from one place to another, or perform arithmetic functions not directly supported by the hardware.
 Others are more sophisticated.
 Heap management routines, for example, maintain signiﬁcant amounts of internal state, as do li- braries for buffered or graphical I/O. In general, we use the term run-time system (or sometimes just runtime, with- out the hyphen) to refer to the set of libraries on which the language implemen- tation depends for correct operation.
 Some parts of the runtime, like heap man- agement, obtain all the information they need from subroutine arguments, and can easily be replaced with alternative implementations.
 Others, however, require more extensive knowledge of the compiler or the generated program.
 In simpler cases, this knowledge is really just a set of conventions (e.g., for the subroutine calling sequence) that the compiler and runtime both respect.
 In more complex cases, the compiler generates program-speciﬁc metadata that the runtime must inspect to do its job.
 A tracing garbage collector (Section 8.5.3), for example, de- pends on metadata identifying all the “root pointers” in the program (all global, static, and stack-based pointer or reference variables), together with the type of every reference and of every allocated block.
 Many examples of compiler/runtime integration have been discussed in previ- ous chapters; we review these in Sidebar 16.1.
 The length and complexity of the list generally means that the compiler and the run-time system must be developed together.
 Some languages (notably C) have very small run-time systems: most of the user-level code required to execute a given source program is either generated directly by the compiler or contained in language-independent libraries.
 Other languages have extensive run-time systems.
 C#, for example, is heavily dependent on a run-time system deﬁned by the Common Language Infrastructure (CLI) standard [Int12a].
 Like any run-time system, the CLI depends on data generated by the com- EXAMPLE 16.1

+The CLI as a run-time system and virtual machine piler (e.g., type descriptors, lists of exception handlers, and certain content from the symbol table).
+It also makes extensive assumptions about the structure of

 DESIGN & IMPLEMENTATION

 ## 16.1 Run-time systems